Biker Like an Icon

-History

-Commenting this song, Paul McCartney stated that the line "Biker like an icon" came from a conversation about photo cameras with his wife Linda McCartney.
-The phrase "I like a Leica" became "I like a Nikon" and the lyrics were built around that line with a story of a girl loving a biker like an icon.
-The song reached number 62 in Germany.

-Music Video
+Music video

 The music video for the song first aired on MTV's First Look television show.
 The clip was repeated the following day.

 B-sides

-A live version of the song "Biker Like an Icon" is taken from Paul is Live album.
+A live version of the song "Biker Like an Icon" is taken from Paul Is Live album.
 The songs "Things We Said Today" and "Midnight Special" were recorded live at the MTV Unplugged in 1991 but not included on McCartney's Unplugged (The Official Bootleg) live album.
+Additional track from MTV Unplugged, "Mean Woman Blues", was released only on promotional single.